 How does Aubagio work?

-The most common side effects experienced by people taking in clinical trials were:
+Like all medicines, Aubagio can cause side effects.
+The most common side effects experienced by people taking it in clinical trials were:1

 - Alopecia (thinning of hair or hair loss)

-- Increase in alanine transaminase (ALT), an enzyme that in high levels can indicate liver damage1,3
+- Increase in alanine transaminase (ALT), an enzyme that in high levels can indicate liver damage

-Before using Aubagio, talk to your doctor about all your medical conditions, particularly if you have:
+Before using Aubagio, talk to your doctor about all your medical conditions, particularly if you have:1

 - Severe liver disease